 Language Tuition: Background information about me

-Admittedly, no matter how you look at, I started learning languages a long time.
+Admittedly, no matter how you look at it, I started learning languages a long time.
 However, my strong belief is anyone can learn a language.
 It doesn’t matter if you’ve been struggling to learn one for a while.
 If you adapt your approach to learning a language, so that you learn it in a more logical way, you can succeed.
 Even if you’ve been trying to learn one for a while and feel like you’ve been getting nowhere, you really can learn with me.

 Many people think that language learning simply consists of learning long lists of vocabulary.
 Many people believe that as long as you learn words for things, you will be able to get by.